Skip to content

 • Higher (0.8-1.0+): Creative, varied responses

-• max_tokens: Maximum tokens in response
+• max_tokens: Maximum tokens in response.
+Default: unset (provider default), except title generation (100).

 • enable_thinking: Control reasoning behavior (see below)